ci4rail/docs/docs/_includes/content/io4edge/iou04-front/can-config-connect.md

 In this example, we assume your
 * Bitrate is 125 kBit
 * Sampling Point is 62.5%
-* Synchroization Jump Width is 1
+* Synchronization Jump Width is 1
 * Listen only mode is off (i.e. Normal operation)

 Configure the device.
 You specify a string that has the form `bitrate:sampling-point/1000:sjw:listen-only`